Area-53-Robotics/53D-High-Stakes-Notebook/entries/intake-1/identify.typ

     - #vex-rule[R13] Motors are limited to a combined power of 88W
       - The intake should only require 11 watts to save power for new motorized subsystems in the future.
     - #vex-rule[SG6] Possession is limited to two Rings and one Mobile Goal.
-    - The intake must properly fit the rings to interact well and leave space for other subsystems.
+    - The intake must properly fit the rings to allow for better grip and leave space for other subsystems.
   ],
 )